Close

 Fixed costs

-Fixed costs, also known as overhead costs, are expenses that must be paid regardless of the business’s level of activity.
+Fixed or overhead costs must be paid regardless of the business’s activity level.
 These costs do not change in the short term and can include rent, insurance, salaries, and more.
-Here are some common examples of fixed costs in a business:
+Here are some common examples of fixed costs in a business and a credit repair virtual assistant who can assist you.

 • Rent or mortgage payments for office space